- A course in statistics

 - A statement of research interest area and professional goals

 - A current license to practice professional nursing in the USA*

 *Nursing credentials of international students will be assessed individually

-Admission to the nursing doctoral degree program may be awarded on an unconditional or provisional basis.
+Admission to the nursing doctoral degree programs (DNP and PhD) may be awarded on an unconditional or provisional basis.
 The criteria for unconditional admission are as follows:

 - GPA on graduate level work